igordejanovic/parglare/docs/grammar_language.md

 parglare allows the definition of a special terminal rule `KEYWORD`.
 This rule must define a [regular expression recognizer](#regular-expression-recognizer).
-Any string recognizer in the grammar that can be recognized by the `KEYWORD` recognizer is treated as a keyword and is changed during grammar construction to match only on word boundary.
+Any string recognizer in the grammar that can be also recognized by the `KEYWORD` recognizer is treated as a keyword and is changed during grammar construction to match only on word boundary.

 For example:

     S: "for" name=ID "=" from=INT "to" to=INT EOF;

+    terminals
     ID: /\w+/;
     INT: /\d+/;
     KEYWORD: /\w+/;